Heart disease and diabetes

 Donations to the Footsteps Fund have an invaluable impact on our current students and the wider community:

-- Centenary Alumni Scholarships are funded by alumni donations to the Footsteps Fund.
-These scholarships are worth £3,000 each year for students with 3 As at A level, who might not have been able to take up their place without financial support.
+- Student Scholarships are funded by alumni donations to the Footsteps Fund.
+These scholarships are worth £3,000 each year for undergraduate students with 3 As at A level, who might not have been able to take up their place without financial support.
 Footsteps Fund donations also provide support for students who fall into financial difficulties while they’re at Leeds.

 - Leeds Masters Scholarships are worth £5,000 and enable students whose financial circumstances would otherwise prevent them from studying at a postgraduate level.
 Alumni donations enable students to equip themselves to excel in an economy that is becoming progressively more competitive, and able to take advantage of potential career opportunities.